 Missing Critical Information – We’ve been through this previously, but we still see too many sites without enough basic information.
-Don’t forget to include the candidate’s name, elected position, election date and so on… You would be surprised how often this information is left out for some reason.
-If you want people to vote for you, please, please tell them the election date.
+Don’t forget to include the candidate’s name, elected position, location and election date.
+And if you want people to vote for you, please, please mention the election date.
 All of this information is critical for search engines to find your campaign website.

-Not Adding Personality – You want your site to be professional, but that doesn’t mean that each page of your website copy needs to read like a marketing-approved press release.
+Not Adding Personality – You want your site to be professional, but that doesn’t mean that your website copy needs to read like a marketing-approved press release.
 Personal quotes and stories can help voters get to know and like you.
 On the other hand, being too personal or colloquial can be a negative.

 A Lack of Compelling Images or Video – Compelling images helps communicate your story.
 Enhance your content visually to build your brand and show how your campaign is connecting with the community.
 How many words is a picture worth?
 Exactly!

 Not Making the ‘Ask’ – Every page should have some call to action.
 Usually, it’s a request for a vote on a certain date.
 On a donation page, it’s a request for money.
 On a volunteer page, it’s a request for support.
 Don’t assume people know what you want them to do.
 Tell them!
 Ask them to donate.
 Ask people to follow your social media accounts.
 And most important of all, ask them to vote for you on Election Day.
 But don’t overload your pages with requests.
 Too many calls to action can be confusing to visitors.
 Specific landing pages for different types of traffic are more effective and have higher conversion rates when they are focused on a single call to action.

 Spelling and Grammar Errors – This is pretty basic, but important.
 Would U vot for somone who spell liek this?
 Always have your campaign material (both print and web) double and triple-checked by outsiders for spelling and grammar.